mandelsc/py-datascience/README.md

 TODO: add a sample here to run and unit test

 ## Next Steps
 Awesome!
-Time to run to the first tutorial: (Loading + Parsing your data)[lessons/LoadParseData.md]
+Time to run to the first tutorial: [Loading + Parsing your data](lessons/LoadParseData.md)